SQream/sqream_docs/sqream_studio_5.4.7/getting_started.rst

 ****************************
 Setting Up and Starting Studio
 ----------------
-Studio is included with all :ref:`dockerized installations of SQream DB<running_sqream_in_a_docker_container>`.

 When starting Studio, it listens on the local machine on port 8080.

 Logging In to Studio
 ---------------